WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/server-info.md

  Instead of the Enterprise Server URL, the `Enterprise System ID` should be used to uniquely identify an `Enterprise installation`.
 There are several ways how to retrieve this ID as described hereafter.

 ### GetServers service
-  Although this service always has been provided, since Enterprise Server 10.8 the response contains the `Enterprise System ID`.
+  Although this service has been introduced since earlier versions of Enterprise, since Enterprise Server 10.8 the response contains the `Enterprise System ID`.
 This ID is only provided for the `ServerInfo` item that represents the `Enterprise installation` being requested.

-  Note that the `GetServers` service does not require a ticket and therefor it can be called even before calling the `LogOn` service.
+  Note that the `GetServers` service does not require a ticket and therefore it can be called even before calling the `LogOn` service.

 Example request in JSON:
 ```json